Join us in celebrating our newest graduates!

 Since last summer, she has worked remotely in the Image Processing and Informatics Lab of Brent Liu — a USC Viterbi associate professor and the healthcare data science program’s co-director — working on a radiation therapy decision support algorithm for head and neck cancer patients.

-After graduation, she will join Northrop Grumman working in the company’s mission systems sector, with a goal to eventually apply her skills in the health technology area.
+After graduation, she will join Northrop Grumman working in the company’s mission systems sector, with a goal to eventually apply her skills in health technology.

 BS Computer Science (Games)